In Your Community » King » Construction Projects »

 - PSE’s natural gas contractor, Michels Corporation, completed installation of the new pipeline (see project route) in late September 2013.
 Work to relocate the pipeline began in early July 2013.

-- Roadway paving and sidewalk restoration activities are expected to continue through the fall, with some restoration work anticipated to be complete in early 2014.
+- Roadway paving and sidewalk restoration activities are anticipated to be complete in early 2014.

 In conjunction with Washington State Department of Transportation’s (WSDOT) Alaskan Way Viaduct Replacement Program and several other Seattle-area transportation projects, Puget Sound Energy plans to relocate, reconfigure and otherwise protect segments of the existing natural gas pipeline in areas of downtown Seattle to ensure continued public safety and customer reliability.
 On July 30, 2013, boring of the new SR 99 tunnel began.